Morrison Cusd 6

 District-Level NCES Analysis

-Morrison CUSD 6 operates 4 public schools serving 980 students, placing it among the smaller districts in Illinois.
-The school portfolio breaks down into 1 high, 1 other, 1 middle, 1 elementary schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 973 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Whiteside County County.
+Morrison Cusd 6 operates 4 public schools serving 980 students, placing it among the smallest districts in Illinois.
+The school portfolio breaks down into 1 high, 1 combined, 1 middle, 1 elementary schools, a small enough portfolio that most families will interact with nearly every campus in the district at some point.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Whiteside County.

-Academic infrastructure includes 1 of 4 schools offering Advanced Placement (3 AP courses district-wide), a 243.3:1 student-counselor ratio that meets the ASCA-recommended benchmark, and 21.3% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 1 of 4 schools offering Advanced Placement (3 AP courses district-wide), a 243.3:1 student-counselor ratio, that meets the ASCA-recommended benchmark, and 21.3% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 87.9% White, 8.0% Hispanic or Latino, 1.3% African American across the district's schools.
+Its most demographically mixed campus is Morrison High School, with a diversity index of 25.6/100.

-Morrison High School accounts for 30.2% of all Morrison CUSD 6 student enrollment
+Morrison High School accounts for 30.0% of all Morrison Cusd 6 student enrollment

-That concentration — well above the 8.4% national median for largest-entity share — means Morrison CUSD 6-wide averages can mask substantial variation outside the dominant entity.
+That dominant concentration means Morrison Cusd 6-wide averages can mask substantial variation outside the dominant entity.
 Grade band: high.
 A single dominant campus often anchors a district's program offerings and staffing patterns; the share helps explain why district-wide averages may not reflect the typical neighbourhood-school experience.
 When one entity dominates a region's footprint, its programmatic and budget decisions effectively set policy for a majority of the affected population.

 Source: NCES Common Core of Data NCES Common Core of Data